redherd-project/redherd-documentation/docs/developers-guide/module-implementation.md

 !!! note
     Both **.info** and **.js** files must be placed in the path `herd-server/bin/module/collection` to make the module available.

+!!! note
+    Modules can be created/updated while the framework is active.
+It is just necessary to add/modify module files and then restart the Herd-Server:
+    ```
+    $ sudo herd-cli server -r
+    ```

 ## Hands-on